joemcgill/gutenberg-workshop/README.md

 ## Workshop Instructions

-To prepare for the Gutenberg Workshop, you should first install the following:
+To prepare for the Gutenberg Workshop, you should first set up the following:

 - A local development server running WordPress 4.9.7 (Need a local environment?
 [Try Chassis](https://github.com/Chassis/Chassis)).
 - The latest version of the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) installed and activated.